Meath beat Kerry to retain All-Ireland title

 On 48, Meath surged into an unassailable eight-point lead when they broke at pace once more, Wall driving forward before passing to Grimes.

-While her shot was deflected, Lynch picked up possession and struck the crossbar with her initial effort before turning home the rebound as Meath saw out the defence of their crown with aplomb.
+While her shot was deflected, Lynch picked up possession and struck the crossbar with her initial effort before turning home the rebound as Meath saw out the defence of their crown with aplomb in front of 46,440 at Croke Park.